-How to back up photos and videos to the cloud
+How to easily back up your photos and videos to the cloud

 How to back up photos and video to the cloud using Dropbox

 Dropbox is a free app that gives you up to 2GB of online storage for free.
-You can't go wrong with double-free!
-All you need to do is create an account, download the app on your phone and on your computer, and you're ready to start backing up your photos and video to the cloud where almost any device with a web browser can access them.
+All you need to do is create an account, download the app on your phone and your computer, and you're ready to start backing up your photos and video to the cloud where almost any device with a web browser can access them.

-You'll first need to sign up for and create an account with Dropbox.
-You can do that through a web browser at the Dropbox website.
-Next, you'll want to install and set up Dropbox app on your phone.
-Then you can upload photos and video until your folder is full!
-Here's how
+Once you've created an account on the Dropbox website or when you first download the app, you can upload photos and videos until your folder is full!

-- Tap the add button.
-It's the plus sign in the blue circle.
+- Open the Dropbox app, and tap the add button at the bottom of the screen (it's the plus sign in the blue circle).

 - Tap Upload photos or videos.